 Located in Hollywood, CA, the museum features archival footage photographs from the very early days of motion pictures, props, historical documents, and more.

-Located in the Lasky-DeMille Barn, a barn which Cecil B. DeMille rented during the production of the The Squaw Man a 1914 movie which was the first movie to be made in Hollywood.
-The barn was moved to the United studios/paramount lot before being moved again, to its present location by the Hollywood Bowl.
+The museum is housed in the Lasky-DeMille Barn, a barn which Cecil B. DeMille rented during the production of the The Squaw Man, a 1914 movie which was the first movie to be made in Hollywood.
+The barn was moved to the United Studios / Paramount lot before being moved again, to its present location by the Hollywood Bowl.

 Perhaps the most interesting part of the museum is the recreated office of Cecil B. DeMille complete with typewriter, film canisters, movie posters, and booze.